cansirin/kd-plugin/README.md

 ## init

-Initialize a new plugin in the wokring directory.
+Initialize a new plugin in the working directory.